CoverProof

 Section 250 via Spreadsheet vs Dedicated Software

 Many compliance teams default to spreadsheets for one-off tasks.
-Section 250 is not a one-off task — it has ongoing declaration tracking, cryptographically signed audit trails, and a legal standard of evidence that a spreadsheet cannot meet.
+Section 250 is not a one-off task — it has ongoing declaration tracking, hash-verifiable audit trails, and a legal standard of evidence that a spreadsheet cannot meet.
 This comparison covers every criterion that matters when your FCA investigation is underway and a regulator asks to see your evidence.

 Bottom line